 Click here to check your handicap.
 Your handicap will be calculated in the following manner: Par for putting is 36.
 If a person’s average score for 4 weeks is 42, the difference between 36 and 42 would be 6.
 Six would be that person’s “handicap.”
 This means 6 strokes would be subtracted from that person’s gross score to arrive at her net score, until the following month, when the handicap may change.
 The maximum handicap is 15.

-Putters’ handicaps will be updated and posted on the MVLP Bulletin Board every month.
+Putters’ handicaps will be updated and posted on the MVLP website every month.
 Your handicap will only change if you have played three or more times during a four or five week month (or two out of a three week month).

 Bring a putter with your name on it and a ball.
 Some type of name tag must be worn.
 If you forget your name tag, please use one of the available paper name tags.